Owen Oyston: Early life

 Oyston was born in County Durham, but his family moved to Blackpool when he was two.
 He was educated at St Joseph's College in the town.
 He opted out of further education at sixteen and started his career as an actor.

 In the 1950s, he moved to London, where he started his business career as a sewing-machine salesman; however, the firm failed, and in 1960 he moved home to Blackpool.

 Career

 Following his conviction for rape and subsequent release from prison, Oyston continued to operate his various businesses.
 He returned to estate agencies and glossy magazines.
 He relaunched Oyston's estate agency and revived two previously low-profile Ridings Publications titles, The Lancashire Magazine and The Yorkshire Ridings Magazine, with managers and journalists who previously worked with him on the "Life" series of county magazines.

 Estate agent

 After undertaking various sales jobs based in or around Blackpool, Oyston had considerable success in the 1960s, 1970s and 1980s in the estate agency business.
 By the mid-1980s Oyston's Estate Agents had become the largest firm of family-owned estate agents in the United Kingdom.
 In 1987, he sold Oyston's Estate Agents for an estimated £37 million to Royal Insurance, just weeks before the stock market crash.

+The sale was complicated by a personal intervention at the annual general meeting of Royal Insurance on 21 April 1988 by Michael Murrin, a political agitator from Preston funded by Sir Peter Blaker, a Conservative MP and rival cable television franchise bidder.
+Murrin described handling company tax documents stolen from Oyston's Estate Agency to trigger a tax investigation.
+“The conspirators had stolen the income tax records of their political opponents, a crime never previously recorded in the 200-year history of income tax in Britain.”
+On 25 October 1991,Private Eye reported “In the middle of this extraordinary feud is one Michael Murrin, a fish and chip shop owner from Preston.
+He has now revealed that he was first hired to dig for dirt on Oyston more than 10 years ago by Bill Harrison, a Tory millionaire whose house outside Preston was used by Margaret Thatcher as a helicopter base during Conservative party conferences in Blackpool.”

+In April 1992, Esquire stated that the principal source of funds for a seven-year campaign had been William Harrison (1921–1999), a Lancashire property developer.
+The report by Chris Blackhurst described "a seamy saga of smears, death and vendetta.
+Or how two Tory MPs, a fish and chip shop owner, and a Blackpool wheeler dealer with a secret grudge tried to ruin a socialist millionaire."